TolaniAdedunmola/Call-Centre-Trend-Analysis/README.md

 - Average customer satisfaction rating is 3.40.
 - The agent with the highest number of answered calls is Jim (536 calls) while Stewart had the least answered calls with 477 calls.
 - The month of January had the highest Total calls answered followed by February and March.
 Also, the Month of February had the highest total calls unanswered.
-- More People had streaming, technical support and payment related issues respectively hence making them have the highest number of calls.
+- More People had streaming, technical support and payment related issues respectively hence making them have the highest number of calls in these categories.

 #### Recommendations
 - Rigorous test for quality assurance is recommended.
 This can be done through call monitoring and scoring.